-Trump calls on Congress to approve $2,000 stimulus checks, hinting that he might not sign economic relief bill into law without changes
+Trump calls on Congress to approve $2,000 stimulus checks, hinting he might not sign relief bill without changes

 “I am also asking Congress to immediately get rid of the wasteful and unnecessary items from this legislation, and to send me a suitable bill, or else the next administration will have to deliver a covid relief package, and maybe that administration will be me,” Trump said.

+“Republicans repeatedly refused to say what amount the President wanted for direct checks,” she posted on Twitter Tuesday night after Trump’s message.
+“At last, the President has agreed to $2,000 — Democrats are ready to bring this to the Floor this week by unanimous consent.
+Let’s do it!”

+Senate Republicans had been the most resistant to the larger checks, and they control the Senate.

-The 5,593-page bill was introduced Monday afternoon and then passed the House and Senate later in the evening.
+The 5,593-page bipartisan bill was introduced Monday afternoon and then passed the House and Senate later in the evening.
 It passed Congress with broad bipartisan support, clearing the Senate by a 92-6 margin.

-Trump’s aides had made positive comments about it but Trump had largely stayed out of negotiations.
+Trump’s aides had made positive comments about it, but Trump had largely stayed out of negotiations.
 Last week, he had complained to some aides that he thought the $600 stimulus checks were too low and wanted them raised to $1,200 or $2,000, but aides had convinced him not to intervene, saying it could scuttle the whole package.

 Some aides were stunned that Trump weighed in the way he did after his economic team had publicly praised the bill.